 Ahoy, matey!
 The City's model sailboats will return to the P...

-The range of sports offered for adults includes a classes in: gym aerobics, step aerobics, body shaping, general fitness, noon fitness, abs/back workouts, stretching, aqua fitness, aqua jogging, hydrogym, weightlifting on machines, walking, self-defence, volleyball, etc.
+The range of sports offered for adults includes a classes in: gym aerobics, step aerobics, body shaping, general fitness, midday workout, abs/back workouts, stretching, aqua fitness, aqua jogging, hydrogym, weight machine workout, walking, self-defence, volleyball, etc.

 Alongside these classic sports activities, the programme also includes new classes, such as fitness fiesta, restorative fitness, qi gong, fitness classes for parents and their children (1-2 or 2-4 years old), and cross fitness.

 From April, the programme will also include the following outdoor activities: hiking, training for long-distance running, jogging (beginner and advanced), Nordic walking, beach volleyball, introduction to golf at the Luxembourg Golf Center in Kockelscheuer, golf lessons (beginner and advanced) at the Christnach Golf and Country Club, tai chi and qigong.